paveljurca/notes/druhych-myslenky.md

 .

-> Academics get paid for being clever, not for being right.
+> Academics get paid for
+> being clever, not for being right.
 > *Donald Norman*

+.

+> Don't ever take a fence down
+> until you know why it was put up.
+> *Robert Frost*

 .